 The planet’s freshwater supply is dwindling, and it is predicted that by 2025, two-thirds of the planet will run short of fresh drinking water.
 Currently, two-fifths of the world’s population lack access to properly sanitized water.
 Water scarcity is becoming an increasing problem for our planet.
 By changing our relationship with how we use water, we can guarantee that our basic needs can be maintained for generations to come.

 Although 75% of the planet is covered with water, 97% of it is located in the oceans leaving a mere 3% as fresh water.
 Of the 3% fresh water found on the planet, less than 20% is accessible for consumption.
 With current environmental changes, record high droughts and over-consumption by humans, water is becoming scarce in many regions of the world.
 Reducing our water footprint is essential to conserving this finite resource.

 - The consumption of water in the United States is the highest in the world.

 - Each day, public water suppliers produce 38 billion gallons of water for daily consumption.

 - The average person in the United States uses 100 to 140 gallons of water every day.
-This amount has increased by almost 20% over the last 10 years.
+This amount has increased by almost 20% over the past 10 years.

-- To compare our usage, the average person in a developing country uses less than 5 gallons of water each day.
+- The average person in a developing country uses less than 5 gallons of water each day.

 - Showering, bathing and using the toilet account for about two-thirds of the average family’s water usage.

-- In America, 6.8 Billion gallons of water is flushed down the toilet every day.
-One flush of the toilet from a standard toilet uses 6 ½ gallons of water.
+- In America, 6.8 billion gallons of water are flushed down the toilet every day.
+One flush of the toilet from a standard toilet uses 6.5 gallons of water.

 - More than one-third of Africa’s population lacks access to safe drinking water.